Determining A Child's Eligibility for Preschool Special Education Services RemotelyUpdated October 6, 2022, 9:31 AM

 - OSERS and OSEP Guidance and Resources specific to children with disabilities during COVID-19

 - Video Conferencing 101: Although this resource was developed for EI, much of the content is general and relevant to Preschool Special Education.
 The document includes an overview of videoconferencing, a checklist of tips and considerations, and links to guidance materials and resources related to service delivery.

-- Planning for the Use of Video Conferencing in Preschool Special Education and Early Care and Education during the COVID-19 Pandemic: A compilation of resources for videoconferencing.
+- Planning for the Use of Video Conferencing for Early Intervention Home Visits during the COVID-19 Pandemic: A compilation of resources for videoconferencing.